Powerlearnproject/se-assignment-day-2-git-and-github-Galpha210/README.md

 ## Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
-ChatGPT

-You said:

-## Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
+What are the key steps involved, and what are some of the important decisions you need to make during this process
 Steps to Set Up a New Repository on GitHub
 1. Sign in to GitHub
 Go to GitHub and log into your account.